blcxtranslations/blcx/_translated/chapter-0033.md

 In addition, Lin Xuan also put on a vest that he acquired from Zhang Yu.
 Although he did not know what it was woven from, but it was very durable.
 It was easy to tell that it is a defensive treasure.
 This kind of thing should not be just wasted by not using it.

 After doing all of this, Lin Xuan left.
-Of course, he first needed to notify the sect management first, and get permission to leave.
+Of course, he first needed to notify the sect management first and get permission to leave.

 Foundation Building cultivators would be recorded, but for disciples of the Spirit Gathering stage, the sect did not really pay much attention.
 Any random reason could be used to fool their way out.